Amino acids are the "building blocks" of protein, and amino acid supplements are some of the most popular products on the market.

 - Stimulate the mTOR pathway and muscle protein synthesis

 - Serve as an energy substrate for skeletal muscle

 Now, if the branched-chain oxo acids are not immediately required for energy, they are sent back to the liver for oxidation and energy production.

-In order to build protein, your body requires all nine essential amino acids be present in sufficient amounts.
+To build protein, your body requires all nine essential amino acids be present in sufficient amounts.

-BCAAs (particularly leucine) can stimulate muscle protein synthesis via activation of the mTOR pathway in the body, and they may also help limit muscle breakdown during periods of low-calorie intake when muscle is at a heightened risk of breakdown.
+BCAAs (particularly leucine) can stimulate muscle protein synthesis via activation of the mTOR pathway in the body, and they may also help limit muscle breakdown during periods of low-calorie intake when the muscle is at a heightened risk of breakdown.

 But, to complete the protein building process, the other six amino acids also need to be present.

 This is why we prefer to supplement with EAA aminos vs BCAAs.

 EAA supplements provide all nine essential amino acids that the body requires to synthesize muscle protein.
 Plus, EAA supplements include BCAAs as the three branched-chain amino acids are a subset of the EAAs.

 So, when using an EAA supplement (like EAA Max), you're getting all three of the BCAAs plus the other six essential amino acids needed to support muscle growth and recovery!